 But you need to take a little personal responsibility too.
-Once you get in the habit of keeping track of your budget, you will get better at understanding your own lending limits and how much you could afford to repay each month.
+For example, once you get in the habit of keeping track of your budget, you will get better at understanding your own lending limits and how much you could afford to repay each month.

 Emergency expenses are a common way to get stuck in a cycle of debt, especially if you’re living payday to payday – or even worse, payday loan to payday loan.

 Between three and six months of your monthly expenses saved up in an emergency fund is usually considered a good safety net.
 Even putting aside a small sum each month into a separate savings account will soon add up.
 This is also a good idea for things like Christmas, birthdays and the annual summer holiday.
 It doesn’t have to be a lot, but every little bit will help.